 Keep emergency exits clear

-It is important not to store inflammable material in common areas such as kitchen, corridors or stairwells.
-The evacuation roads must be free of objects.
+It is not allowed to keep garbage, bicycles, shoes or other things, outside the apartments or in the entrances, common areas and corridors, as it can be a fire hazard.
+The evacuation roads must always be free of objects.

-KI Housing checks the smoke detector between tenants and the tenant is responsible for notifying us of any deficiency of the detector during the tenancy.
+In KI Residence Flemingsberg, Strix, Pax and Berzelius väg, the room/apartments are equipped with regular smoke detectors that have batteries that need to be changed once in a while.
+KI Housing checks the smoke detectors between tenants and the tenant is responsible for notifying us of any deficiency of the detector during the tenancy.
 If you hear a beeping sound, the battery of the detector needs to be exchanged.
-Please remove it and submit a maintenance request at this link.
+Please remove it and submit a maintenance request in the customer portal.

 Never leave lit candles unattended